calband/calchart-redesign-old/README.md

 ## Development

 First, get the Django server running: `python calchart/manage.py runserver`.
-Then, in another tab, run `npm run dev`.
+Then, in another tab, run `yarn start`.

 You should now be able to connect to `http://localhost:5000`.